LinearValues/Boom-Technologies/Division Information/Emergency Division.md

 ?
 ## §5 | Perks Of Being Inside The Division
 - Emergency division inductees are granted facility-wide access alongside tools to aid them in emergency-requested scenarios.
 - All divisional perks may be revoked after caught abusing or mishandling them.
 Remember to use them according to your division's primary purpose.
+This would apply to __all__ ranks.
 ## §6 | Relevant Links
 [Division Page](https://www.roblox.com/groups/4717972/BT-Emergency-Division#!/about)